schulter/crbm/docs/source/tutorial.rst

 ========

-This section is intended to demonstrate the main functionality of the package on a small toy dataset.
+This section is intended to demonstrate the main functionality of SECOMO on a small toy dataset.

 Loading sample dataset
 ----------------------

-Assuming you have successfully install the :mod:`crbm` package, you can load a sample dataset consisting of *Oct4* ChIP-seq peaks from embryonic stem cells (ESCs)
+Assuming you have successfully install the :mod:`secomo` package, you can load a sample dataset consisting of *Oct4* ChIP-seq peaks from embryonic stem cells (ESCs)